 The shadow is a deep blue-grey, and it’s darker than the blue of the twilight sky.
 The pink band above the shadow is called the Belt of Venus.

-When the sun, the Earth and the moon are aligned in space (nearly or perfectly), with the Earth in between the sun and moon, then Earth’s shadow falls on the moon’s face.
-Then people on Earth see the shadow gradually turn a bright full moon dark in a lunar eclipse.
+When the sun, the Earth and the moon are aligned in space (nearly or perfectly), with the Earth between the sun and moon, then Earth’s shadow falls on the moon’s face.
+That’s when people on Earth see the shadow gradually turn a bright full moon dark in a lunar eclipse.

 As seen from Earth’s surface, there are typically two or more lunar eclipses every year.
 Some are total, some are partial, some are a subtle kind of eclipse known as penumbral.

 During a lunar eclipse, a very small amount of light from the sun filters through Earth’s atmosphere onto Earth’s shadow on the moon.
 It’s why – at the middle part of a total lunar eclipse – the shadow on the moon looks reddish.

 Another way to get an awareness of Earth’s shadow is simply to think about it as seen from space.